 Oregon Convention Center

-Portland’s Oregon Convention Center (OCC) has worked toward a mandate to achieve new levels in sustainability since it opened in 1990.
-When time came for it to recertify its LEED status in 2013, it came to Glumac’s commissioning team to help the facility move from LEED Silver to LEED Gold.
+Portland’s Oregon Convention Center (OCC) has worked toward a mandate to achieve new levels in sustainable building design since it opened in 1990.
+When time came for it to recertify its LEED status in 2013, it came to Glumac’s commissioning agents to help the facility move from LEED Silver to LEED Gold.
 However, with Glumac’s help, the OCC was able leap forward and achieve LEED Platinum, making it one of only three convention centers in the world to achieve that status.

 Size: 840,000 sf

 For the last 25 years, the Oregon Convention Center’s staff has worked tirelessly toward its stated mission to be the greenest, most sustainable events facility in the world, and the first choice for domestic and international green meetings.
 In November of 2004, it became the first convention center in the world to achieve LEED-EBOM certification from the U.S. Green Building Council, and in the years since has reached LEED Platinum. | Read More